 Uebelhack et al. *

-294 women without cancer
+294 women never diagnosed with cancer

 Pockaj et al.

 132breast cancer survivors and women at high risk

 122women never diagnosed with cancer